“I might as well talk to the bloody wall. A class of thirty kids and not a sign of life from any of them.”

 He placed his now empty cup in the sink at headed back to class.

 “Why are boys so immature?
 They’re always farting, fighting or wanking.
-Then if they’re not doing one of those three things, you can bet your bottom dollar they’ll be talking about one of them.”
+Then if they’re not doing one of those three things, you can bet your last quid they’ll be talking about one of them.”

 Claire Pearson was leaning against the radiator in the girl’s toilet.
-Surrounded by mini skirted, bubble gum munching friends who were almost indistinguishable give or take a few pounds.
+Surrounded by mini skirted, bubble gum munching friends who were almost indistinguishable.
 They were now the oldest in the school and hogged the radiator from the younger girls.

 “I’ve got my eye on someone, not that I could tell you who it is, you would only laugh.”

-“You’re joking, who is it, Claire?”
-Sara demanded.
+“You’re joking, who is it, Claire?” said Sara.
 “Come on, we’re your closest friends.
 You have to tell us.”

-“No, like I said, you would only laugh,” Claire knew how to play to her audience.
+“No, like I said, you’ll only laugh.”
+Claire knew how to play to her audience.

 Sara shrugged and edged her way onto the radiator as she took a drag from her cigarette.
 She blew the smoke skywards, an action that would eventually colour the pink walls with a tinge of yellow.